 I live in a rain forest.
 Well, I used to live in a rain forest.
 I’m not sure the powers that be are quite ready to change the classification of our climate just yet, but it certainly is changing here in Vancouver, BC, Canada.
-Winters are milder and summers are considerably drier than they used to be.
+Winters are milder, and summers are considerably drier than they used to be.

-This hasn’t yet fully changed the landscape the way has in California (with the exception of areas damaged by wildfire, which have also increased with the dry summers), but what it has done is made a lot of us who live here think a more about the value of water and water conservation.
-Water resources are dwindling around the world and, according to a recent study conducted by UNESCOfollow, if water consumption continues at its current rate 50 billion people will have scarce access to water by the year 2050.
+This hasn’t yet fully changed the landscape the way it has in California (with the exception of areas damaged by wildfire, which have also increased with the dry summers), but what it has done is made a lot of us who live here think more about the value of water and water conservation.

 Visiting Osoyoos showed me that you can have gorgeous landscapes and fabulous gardens with plenty of plants that support wildlife and beneficial insects, all while preserving precious water.